carriepresley/carriepresley/README.md

 I'm a recovering left brain focused, corporate accountant, and high school mathematics teacher.

 After years of analyzing and calculating numbers in my day job, I was left to compartmentalize my creativity outside of work.
-Through a unique journey of professional experiences, I'm finally weaving together my perfect tapestry of problem solving with rebellious, wild creations.
+Through a unique journey of professional experiences, I'm finally weaving together my perfect tapestry of problem-solving with rebellious, wild creations.
 Or sometimes just changing a font with CSS, but whatevs.

-As a self-taught software developer, I'm busting my a$& to break into tech and I'm sharing my experiences through different mediums.
-I'm stoked your here, holla anytime!
+As a self-taught software developer, I'm busting my a$& to break into tech, and I'm sharing my experiences through different mediums.
+I'm stoked you're here, holla anytime!

 [![alt text][1.1]][1]&nbsp;&nbsp;
 [![alt text][2.1]][2]&nbsp;&nbsp;